bahim22/work/Docs_Py/pyinfo3.md

 os.rmdir(<path>)                    # Deletes the empty directory.
 shutil.rmtree(<path>)               # Deletes the directory.
 ```

 * **Paths can be either strings, Paths or DirEntry objects.**
 * **Functions report OS related errors by raising either OSError or one of its [subclasses](#exceptions-1).**

 ### Shell Commands

 ```python
 <pipe> = os.popen('<command>')      # Executes command in sh/cmd.
 Returns its stdout pipe.
 <str>  = <pipe>.read(size=-1)       # Reads 'size' chars or until EOF.
 Also readline/s().
 <int>  = <pipe>.close()             # Closes the pipe.
 Returns None on success (returncode 0).
 ```

-#### Sends '1 + 1' to the basic calculator and captures its output:
+#### Sends '1 + 1' to the basic calculator and captures its output

 ```python
 >>> subprocess.run('bc', input='1 + 1\n', capture_output=True, text=True)
 CompletedProcess(args='bc', returncode=0, stdout='2\n', stderr='')
 ```

-#### Sends test.in to the basic calculator running in standard mode and saves its output to test.out:
+#### Sends test.in to the basic calculator running in standard mode and saves its output to test.out

 ```python
 >>> from shlex import split
 >>> os.popen('echo 1 + 1 > test.in')